-- A time and place for your meeting prior to the review to address any questions about the process, any special concerns that should be considered, to understand your goals and objectives for the course, and any other questions about the course that will help the reviewer perform the review; - Adding the reviewer to your course in the "Teaching Assistant" position during that timeframe; - Arranging a time to meet after the review to discuss comments and suggestions and to formulate your Action Plan.
+- A time and place for an initial meeting to address any questions about the process, share any concerns that should be considered, communicate your goals and objectives for the course, and answer any other questions about the course that will help the reviewer perform the review; - A time to meet after the review to discuss comments and suggestions and to formulate your Action Plan.

-Step 2: Using the standards in this document, the reviewer will examine the design of the course, making note of the manner in which each standard has or has not been met.
-When the reviewer has completed his or her review, the reviewer will meet with you at the time you arranged in your first meeting.
-The second meeting is an opportunity to share observations about the course, ask clarifying questions, make suggestions, and share ideas for enhancing the course.
+Step 3: Your reviewer will examine the design of the course, making note of the manner in which each Online Course Design Standard has or has not been met.
+When the review is complete their review, the reviewer will meet with you at the time you arranged in your first meeting.
+This meeting is an opportunity to share observations about the course, ask clarifying questions, make suggestions, and share ideas for enhancing the course.

-The reviewer will provide you with a copy of his or her comments and recommendations.
-This document belongs to you and you will determine what will be done with it.
-You may use it to document your teaching, as a basis for systematic reflection, or as a benchmark, among other uses.
-Please do not, however, ask the reviewer to write a letter for your promotion and tenure dossier based on this review.
-This process is meant to be formative in purpose.
+The reviewer will provide you with a copy of their written comments and recommendations.
+This document is confidential and belongs to you; you will determine what will be done with it.
+For instance, you may use it to document your teaching, as a basis for systematic reflection, or as a benchmark, among other uses.
+Please do not ask the reviewer to write a letter for your promotion and tenure dossier based on this review.
+This process is meant to be formative, not evaluative.

-The reviewer will notify CELT that the review was completed.
-At this point you may choose to end the peer review process, or, based on your discussion, formulate an Action Plan that will be feasible for you to complete in approximately four months from the completion of the review.
+The reviewer will notify CELT that the review is complete.
+At this point you may choose to end the peer review process or formulate an Action Plan (Step 4).

-Please note: Your review will automatically be placed in the "Unassigned" category if you are unable to complete Steps 1 and 2 within six months of your initial contact.
+Please note: Your review will automatically be placed in the "Unassigned" category if you are unable to complete Steps 1, 2, and 3 within six months of your initial contact.
 You will be notified of the change in status and invited to initiate the process again at a time of your choosing.

-Step 3: To receive a Certificate of Continuous Improvement of an Online Course and the \$250 incentive, you must develop and implement an Action Plan.
+Step 4: If you choose to develop and implement an Action Plan, you can receive a Certificate of Continuous Improvement of an Online Course and a \$250 incentive.
 Your reviewer can assist you in making the plan.
-After you have implemented your Action Plan, submit an application for your certificate and incentive online at the CELT "Document your teaching" page.
+After you have implemented your Action Plan, submit your application for the certificate and incentive through the CELT Certificates and Activities Reports page.

-Any questions about this process should be directed to Xiaokai (Katie) Jia in CELT (481-6368, email: jiax@pfw.edu).
+Any questions about this process should be directed to Rachel Ramsey in CELT (rachel.ramsey@pfw.edu, (260) 481-6331).